jtorral/patroniTraining/README.md

 Since we already have two extra nodes on our cluster for etcd, we will use one of those nodes for the pgbackrest repo host.
 At the beginning of this tutorial,  we configured the /etc/hosts file to use the alias pgbackrest1 with the host pgha5.
 With that in mind,  pgha5 will be the server we will run pgbackrest on and there is no need to create an extra pgbackrest repo server.

+If you wan't to add a dedicated server and go through the process, view the    - [Apendix](#apendix) for more details.

 ### Create pgbackrest configuration file